djipco/surface-scanmeister/README.md

 There is a [list of supported scanners](http://www.sane-project.org/sane-mfgs.html#SCANNERS) on the SANE website.

-If, for whatever reason, `scanimage` is not installed, you need to install SANE:
+If, for whatever reason, `scanimage` is not installed (it should already be installed, you need to install SANE:

 ```sh
 sudo apt install sane
 ```

-### Retrieve options for device (the options varies from device to device)
+### Retrieve options for device (the options vary from device to device)

 ```sh
 scanimage --device-name='genesys:libusb:001:008' --help
 ```

 or

 ```sh